|

 Hanauma Bay Snorkeling Tips For Renting Equipment

 It’s vital to know the kiosk closes earlier than the park.
-Should you not return your equipment on time, you will be without your license when leaving the park.
+Failure to return rental equipment on time, means leaving the park without a drivers license.

-A tip to save money at Hanauma Bay: Since the rental equipment is expensive, more affordable options are available at places like Snorkel Bob’s in Waikiki.
+A tip to save money at Hanauma Bay: Since the Hanauma Bay rentals are expensive, more affordable options are available at places like Snorkel Bob’s in Waikiki.

 Their prices are hard to beat, and equipment is rentable by the hour, day, and weekly rates.
+Pricing varies by equipment quality, which perscription googles costing more.
 ABC Stores also sell inexpensive gear should you be vacationing on Oahu for an extended stay.

 Locker rentals are also available for valuables.
 It costs USD 10.00 for a small one and USD 12.00 for a larger one.
 Washrooms are accessible for changing as well as an outdoor shower.

 There is no place to buy food or refreshments at the bay, but there is a small shop near the entrance at the top of the hill.
-So, purchase your snacks before heading to the beach.
+It has a cashless system so bring a credit card or purchase food and drink before arrival.

 What To Bring